More

 Eba also sometimes called garri, is a Nigerian dish made from fermented, dried cassava flakes.
-It is actually garri that has been made into dough.
+It is garri that has been made into dough.
 If you are looking for how to make this dish then you are in the right place.

-Here, you will learn how to make it on the stovetop, in the microwave, and in a bowl.
+Here, you will learn how to make it on the stovetop, in the microwave, and a bowl.
 These procedures are quick and very easy too.
 There is also a bonus on how to make the roll.

 What Is Eba?